5 Ways to Adjust to Online Therapy for College Students

 Mimic the Office Setting

 Setting up your space as close to the office you are used to can help you get into “therapy mode”.
 This doesn’t mean decorating your room like a therapy office, but instead mimicking the feeling that you have when you are meeting with your therapist in-person.
+Therapy is also an important part of self-discovery during college, helping you explore your identity and personal growth.

 Does your therapist typically have things like tissues or fidgets nearby that you often reach for?
 Make sure you have those too.
 Have some water, coffee, tea, or your favorite beverage.
+Our therapists and their team are dedicated to providing service that supports your growth and well-being.

 Communicate Your Needs With Your Therapist